yewchong/interview/README.md

 3) Each item on the UITableView can be clicked in which it will display the image and description

+_Tip: You are allowed to use libraries provided on the Internet to perform JSON processing_

 ![UITable](https://raw.githubusercontent.com/yewchong/interview/master/refimg/1.png "UITable")

 ![UITable](https://raw.githubusercontent.com/yewchong/interview/master/refimg/2.png "UITable")